bsmith89/strain-corr/doc/manuscript/manuscript.md

 EggNOG mapper version 2.1.10.
 The ground-truth annotations used to assess performance were defined as the complete set of all EggNOG OGs assigned to all genes in the ground-truth genome.
-These were compared to the complete set of OG annotations in each inferred strain’s estimated gene content.
+These were compared to the complete set of OG annotations in each inferred strain's estimated gene content.

 In order to select which inferred strain to compare to each benchmark